Use some science to achieve a seriously superior sear.

-One of the best things about ordering steak, lamb, or pork chops at a restaurant is the perfectly browned sear that these meats come with.
-This crust, known as the Maillard reaction, can just as easily be achieved at home, while still maintaining a juicy, tender interior—all you need is a little science to master it fully.
+One of the best things about ordering proteins at a restaurant is the perfectly browned sear these dishes come with.
+This crust, known as the Maillard reaction, can just as easily be achieved at home, while still maintaining a juicy, tender interiorโall you need is a little science to master it fully.

-We’ll break down how this reaction works and how to achieve it in your kitchen, so you can get perfectly seared poultry, steak, potatoes, or vegetables every time.
+Weโll break down how this reaction works and how to achieve it in your kitchen, so you can get restaurant-worthy poultry, steak, potatoes, or vegetables every time.

 Simply put, the Maillard reaction is a chemical interaction between amino acids and reducing sugars that requires the addition of heat.
 The Maillard reaction starts to occur above 285F, which is why most meats call for cooking temperatures of medium to high.
 This causes a browned crust on your food, similar to the process of caramelization.

-Though they sound similar and have similar outcomes, caramelization is simply the oxidation of certain sugars and does not involve amino acids.
+Though they both sound similar and have similar outcomes, caramelization is simply the oxidation of certain sugars, and doesn't involve amino acids.
 The Maillard reaction changes not only the color of your food, but also adds flavor.
-Especially when cooking meat, foods that don’t achieve a Maillard reaction will be less flavorful.
+Especially when cooking meat, foods that donโt achieve a Maillard reaction will be less flavorful.

-Though it may sound like you need test tubes and a lab coat to achieve a Maillard reaction at home, you really need just three things to make this reaction work properly in your home kitchen.
+Though it may sound like you need years of culinary school under your belt to achieve a Maillard reaction at home, you really need just three things to make this reaction work properly in your kitchen.

 Draw Out Moisture

-If you’re cooking steaks or other large cuts of meat, we recommend salting and letting them air dry in the fridge for a few hours or a day prior to cooking.
+If youโre cooking steaks or other large cuts of meat, we recommend salting and letting them air dry in the fridge for a few hours (or up to a day) prior to cooking.
 Not only does this ensure well-seasoned meat, the salt helps thoroughly dry out moisture for an ideal sear.

 Heat Properly

 The perfect sear begins with heating your pan properly.
-Slowly heat a Carbon Steel or Stainless Clad Frying Pan with a neutral, high-smoke point oil (like canola or grapeseed) until it’s very hot before adding your protein.
-If you’re using a Stainless Clad Pan, let your pan heat thoroughly before adding your oil.
+Slowly heat aย carbon steel or stainless frying pan with a neutral, high-smoke point oil (like canola or grapeseed) until itโs very hot before adding your protein.
+If youโre using a Stainless Clad Pan, let your pan heat thoroughly before adding your oil.
 Usually about two minutes, or when the surface begins to shimmer, is enough time for your oil to heat up.

 Adequate Time